General Questions & FAQ’s

-Yes, Evergreen does offer our connection and account management services to customers who live in areas where electricity is regulated.
-However, in regulated areas where there is only one electricity provider to choose from, we are not able to leverage the marketplace and negotiate rates.
-That said, members in regulated areas can still receive our account management services and participate in our cash back loyalty program which can help reduce your electric bill over time.
+Unfortunately, we are not able to offer our services in regulated areas where there is only one electricity provider to choose from because we are not able to leverage the marketplace and negotiate rates.
+That said, members who live in regulated areas can still receive our account management services and participate in our cash back referral program.

 Do you handle commercial accounts?

 Yes, we love commercial accounts.
 Please call (972) 674-9010 for more information and quotes.

 REP is short for “Retail Electric Provider”.
 REPs buy wholesale electricity from a TDSP (Oncor, CenterPoint, AEP, TNMP) and then resells to customers.
 Examples of REP’s are Champion Energy Services LLC, TXU, GEXA ENERGY, RELIANT ENERGY, etc. There are over 140 REP’s in Texas.

 Transmission/distribution service providers (TDSPs) own the electric generation facilities that distribute electricity in Texas.
 TDSPs are regulated by the Public Utility Commission of Texas (PUCT) and are required to provide non-discriminatory access to the grid.
 All electricity customers have two main charges on their bills.
 The Energy change from the REP, and a Delivery charge from the TDSP.

 No, there are no other Evergreen fees aside from the monthly service fee.